opusdeisong/opusdeisong/README.md

     <p>(2022.07 ~ 2024.02)</p>
      <hr>
   <blockquote>
-> Go for it now.
-The future is promised to no one. - Wayne Dyer
+> As you think, so shall you become.  - Bruce Lee
   </blockquote>
   <hr>
   <h2 align="center">📫 How to Reach Me:</h2>